SendiAp/Remaining/README.md

-## What does a female snake use for support?
-A co-Bra!
+## What do prisoners use to call each other?
+Cell phones.